Radiall proposes ‘massive modular’ 6G mesh networks with tiny antennas

 Whether what emerges is micro-cell or cell-free, the 6G system will need to deal with an almost unfathomable quantity of data — human brain caliber AI, holograms, digital twins, and other applications will require an order of magnitude more bandwidth than what 5G is just beginning to offer, and faster, across a much larger number of network-connected devices.
 Carriers could choose to use a combination of large and micro cells, but Radiall believes the use of many cells will be a “data capacity booster” when it’s most needed.

 From a component standpoint, Radiall says that moving to the micro-cell system would enable cellular networks to use commonly available “building blocks,” including the same small and affordable transmit/receive modules already used in smartphones.
 But the network would also need an aggregation connector to link and coordinate network activities that will be increasingly distributed across points; whether that link will be partially wireless or fully wired remains to be seen.
-Like others in the 6G research space, Radiall expects that Terahertz radio spectrum will play a role in the next standard, as 5G networks continue to broaden the use of millimeter waves, paving the way for some form of millimeter wave or near-Terahertz spectrum to connect base stations to one another.
+Like others in the 6G research space, Radiall expects that terahertz radio spectrum will play a role in the next standard, as 5G networks continue to broaden the use of millimeter waves, paving the way for some form of millimeter wave or near-terahertz spectrum to connect base stations to one another.

 The underlying research paper, “Aggregated Massive Modular Paradigm: A 6G Telecom Infrastructure Vision,” was developed by a French team at the Radiall CEA-Leti 5G & Beyond Common Lab, and is expected to appear in a future IEEE publication.
-Rather than treating their work as conclusive, the team describes it as a “vision” for 6G, and is inviting open discussion of the concepts.
+Rather than treating their work as conclusive, the team describes it as a “vision” for 6G and is inviting open discussion of the concepts.